Omnisolver: an extensible interface to Ising spin glass solvers: Illustrative Examples

 Examples in this section assume that \texttt{omnisolver}, \texttt{omnisolver-pt} and \texttt{dummysolver} (presented in Subsection \ref{subsec:code-snippets}) are installed in the current Python environment.

 The available solvers can be displayed by running \texttt{omnisolver -h}, as exemplified in Listing \ref{lst:omnisolver-h}

-Help for the specific solver can be obtained by running \texttt{omnisolver <solver-name> -h}.
+Help for the specific solver, automatically constructed using Python's standard library \texttt{argparse} module, can be obtained by running \texttt{omnisolver <solver-name> -h}.
 Listing \ref{lst:solver-help} shows an example output of running command \texttt{omnisolver pt -h}.

 Finally, let us demonstrate solving an instance of the Ising spin-glass using a chosen solver.
 To this end, let us assume that the instance file \texttt{instance.txt} as presented in Listing \ref{lst:instance} is present in the current directory.
+The input file comprises rows of the form ``\texttt{i j J\_ij}''.
+Here, \texttt{i} and \texttt{j} are indices of variables and \texttt{J\_ij} is the coupling coefficient between them.
+In the case of \texttt{i} = \texttt{j}, the \texttt{J\_ii} coefficient is treated as linear bias (magnetic field) acting on the \texttt{i}-th spin.
+For the QUBO formulation, the last element in the row is naturally interpreted as either the quadratic or linear term.

 Running \texttt{omnisolver pt instance.txt --vartype=SPIN} yields result similar to the one presented in Listing \ref{lst:result}.